Medically Reviewed by Greg Grillo, D.D.S.

 Braces and Occlusion

 Malocclusion is the most common dental concern to prompt braces treatment.
 Occlusion is defined by the American Association of Orthodontists as the contact relationship between the upper and lower teeth.
 The interaction of occlusal surfaces affects the functionality and health of your teeth and smile.
-Misalignment can cause muscle pain in the head and neck, jaw pain (potentially TMJ disorder), jaw clicking, headaches, abnormal wear and tear of the teeth, etc. Failure to correct malocclusion usually makes these problems worse.
+Misaligned teeth can cause muscle pain in the head and neck, jaw pain (potentially TMJ disorder), jaw clicking, headaches, abnormal wear and tear of the teeth, etc. Failure to correct malocclusion usually makes these problems worse.

 What causes malocclusion?
 There are several factors that may contribute to misalignment.
 Some of the more common factors affecting bite include supernumerary teeth (extra teeth; also called hyperdontia), missing teeth, tongue thrusting, thumb sucking and jaw function problems.